itteco/iframely/README.md

  - API for unified/merged meta semantics, thumbnails (incl sizes), video, players, articles

-Iframely API response mimics the [Iframely Protocol For Responsive Embeds](http://iframely.com/oembed2), plus merges various meta fields into a list that you could rely on in your code.
+Iframely API response mimics the [Iframely Protocol For Responsive Embeds](http://iframely.com/oembed2).
+It also merges various meta fields into a list that you could rely on in your code.

-Iframely is Node.JS app (and/or package), but you can use it from other environments via API.
+Iframely is Node.JS app (and/or package), though you can use it from other environments via API.

 (c) 2013 [Itteco Software Corp](http://itteco.com).
 Licensed under MIT.